FREE Shipping on orders over $899

 • The gastrointestinal tract (with cannabinoids as a possible treatment for irritable bowel syndrome).

-CB1 receptors may have many functions that we don't even know about.
-They have been found in many other places, such as in the urinary tract and in parts of the reproductive system.
-Scientific research continues to find more and more ways these receptors impact our daily lives.
+CB1 receptors may have many functions we don't even know about.
+They've been found in many other places, such as the urinary tract and parts of the reproductive system.
+Scientific research continues to uncover more and more ways these receptors impact our daily lives.

-CB2 receptors are also found in the brain, although not as prominently as CB1.
-CB2 receptors are primarily known for their role in the immune system (i.e., white blood cells, spleen, and tonsils).
+CB2 receptors are also found in the brain, although not as prominently as CB1 receptors.
+CB2 receptors are primarily known for their role in the immune system (i.e., in white blood cells, the spleen, and the tonsils).
 A critical function of cannabinoid receptors in the immune system is the regulation of cytokine release.
-Cytokines help in communication between cells during immune responses.
+Cytokines aid in communication between cells during immune responses.
 They also strengthen the appropriate cells to respond to inflammation and infection.
-In these processes, the stimulation of CB2 receptors can play an important role in regulating discomfort in the body and promoting numerous health benefits.
+In these processes, stimulation of CB2 receptors may play an important role in regulating discomfort in the body and promoting numerous health benefits.
 (1)

 (1) Progress in lipid research, P. Pacher, R. Mechoulam; 2011.